Soul points

 SOUL POINT LOSS

-Characters will lose their precious Soul Points every time
+Characters will lose their precious Soul Points every time they deal with supernatural events, dread manifestations of Ènferun and when attacked by creatures of the dark.

-Characters reaching 0 Soul Points become Possessed: a new
+Characters reaching 0 Soul Points become Possessed: a new condition described below.

 Here are the most frequent causes for Soul Point Loss: